-What is a routine?
+What Is a routine?

 Routines are events that happen in an expected and regular sequence (Dictionary).
 They are consistent, meaning they always occur at the same time and in intervals.
 They usually take place at the same time on a daily basis, but they can also be dispersed, such as three times a week or three times a day.
 The key factor of a routine is that it’s consistent.

 Many of us are already doing routines without noticing.
 Eating breakfast every day, brushing our teeth every night, or going grocery shopping every week are all examples.
-When they are done often enough, they can help in creating long term healthy habits.
-Remember, these long term healthy habits can aid in improving your health when done consistently.
+When they are done often enough, they can help in creating long-term healthy habits.
+Remember, these long-term healthy habits can aid in improving your health when done consistently.

 Healthy habits can mean 5 mins of self-reflection, keeping a journal for writing the peaks of each day, or unplugging from our phones for a few hours.
-Some good habits can also look like meditating in the morning, saying one thing you are grateful for, or rinsing your face at night.
+Some good habits can also look like meditating in the morning, saying one thing you are grateful for or rinsing your face at night.

-Focusing on maintaining positive mental health is the first step to fueling all your goals and to help in sustaining them.
+Focusing on maintaining positive mental health is the first step to fuelling all your goals and to help in sustaining them.
 When we’re in the right mindset, we can find the motivation to achieve our goals.

-Setting a specific goal
+Setting a Specific Goal